parashardhapola/scarf/vignettes/basic_tutorial.md

 A plot is produced, that for each gene shows the corrected variance on the y-axis and the non-zero mean (means from cells where the gene had a non-zero value) on the x-axis.
 The genes are colored in two gradients which indicate the number of cells where the gene was expressed.
 The colors are yellow to dark red for HVGs, and blue to green for non-HVGs.

 The `mark_hvgs` function has a parameter `cell_key` that dictates which cells to use to identify the HVGs.
-The default value of this parameter is `I`, which means it will use the non-filtered out cells.
+The default value of this parameter is `I`, which means it will use all the cells that were not filtered out.

 ```python
 ds.mark_hvgs(min_cells=20, top_n=2000, max_mean=1.9, min_mean=-2, max_var=7)